 Get out there!
 Be kind, meet new people, but be cautious.
 Even more, be careful about who you trust with your hopes and dreams. ◼️

-Next week… I will publish Part II of this blog where we get deep into the trenches of “Internet Marketers,” Gurus, and Life Coaches.
+Next time… I will publish Part II of this blog where we get deep into the trenches of “Internet Marketers,” Gurus, and Life Coaches.